Learning to Place Objects with Programs and Iterative Self Training: Generating programs

 Objects are represented by their bounding box with attributes category, size, position, orientation, and whether it holds humans $o_i = \{t_i, s_i, p_i, o_i, h_i\}$.
 The category $t_i$ is an integer id. $s_i, p_i \in \mathbb{R}^2$ (height of objects are not considered and all objects are considered grounded).
 The orientation $o_i \in \mathbb{R}$ of the object is the rotation of the object about the up vector.
 Holds\_humans $h_i \in [0, 1]$ is a binary flag of whether the object’s purpose is to hold a human.

 The object encoder encodes object bounding boxes into an embedding vector $\in \mathbb{R}^d$.
 A learned embedding of the object category is concatenated to the raw values of the other attributes and passed through an MLP.
-Instead of encoding the floor plan, and implicitly the walls, as a single object, we encode each wall segment as its own object.
-This is due to the difficulty of encoding all the pertinent information about a floor plan into a single feature vector, and giving the model access to that information in a salient manner.
-The model struggles to infer algebraic quantities such as object to wall distances, especially for floor plans with non-convex geometry.
+Encoding the floor plan, and implicitly the walls, as a single feature vector causes the model to struggle with algebraic quantities such as object to wall distances.
+This is especially true for floor plans with non-convex geometry.
+Instead, we encode each wall segment as its own object.